NH10 (film)

-NH10 is a 2015 Indian Hindi-language action thriller film directed by Navdeep Singh and written by Sudip Sharma.
+NH10 is a 2015 Indian Hindi-language thriller film directed by Navdeep Singh and written by Sudip Sharma.
 It stars Anushka Sharma, Neil Bhoopalam, Darshan Kumar, and Deepti Naval.
 NH10 was jointly produced by Clean Slate Filmz, Phantom Films, Eros International and marked the production debut of Sharma.
 It tells the story of a young couple whose road trip goes awry after an encounter with a group of violent criminals.
-The title refers to the National Highway 10 that connects Delhi to the town of Fazilka in Punjab.
+The title refers to the National Highway 10 that connects Delhi to the town of Fazilka and passes through Haryana (where honor killing was prevalent).

 The film was conceived by Singh and written by Sudip Sharma, who were inspired by some real-life honour killing murder cases.
 The soundtrack album was composed by Sanjeev-Darshan, Bann Chakraborty, Abhiruchi Chand, Ayush Shrestha, Savera Mehta and Samira Koppikar.
 Arbind Kannabiran served as the film's cinematographer and Jabeen Merchant was its editor.

 NH10 was originally scheduled for release on 6 March 2015, but was postponed because it had not been cleared by the Indian Central Board of Film Certification.
 It was released theatrically on 13 March 2015 to high critical acclaim.
 The film went on to become a sleeper hit, earning over ₹320 million nett at the box office.